Tyape-Kto/Sorting-Algorithm/README.md

 # Sorting-Algorithm
-These are the sorting algorithms from oreilly course
+These are the sorting algorithms from oreilly course.
+Nothing else